VILLAGE OF NORTH BALTIMORE

 Mr. Patterson reminded all of the post audit meeting on 09-21-12 at 9:00 AM.

 Mr. Patterson said that he is beginning the 2013 budget process.

 VIII.
 New Legislation, Resolutions, Motions or Business

-Mr. Bretz made a motion that Ordinance 12-42 be read by number and title only for the first reading dispense with the second and third readings, suspend the rules and declare an emergency.
-Second by Mr. Patterson.
+Mr. Patterson made a motion that Ordinance 12-31 be read by number and title only for the first reading, dispense with the second and third readings and to declare an emergency.
+Second by Mr. Waaland.
 All approved.

 IX.
 Second Reading of Ordinances and Resolutions

 X. Third Reading of Ordinances and Resolutions

 XI.
 Other New Business

 Mr. Cameron asked Ms Healy to send his copies of our three CEDA.

 Mr. Cameron urged that the JEDD be wrapped up.
 Mr. Julien said that he’d get the ball rolling and that the wrap up is a year past due.